 In addition to these statutory requirement changes and granted variance, a correctional or detention facility must also comply with applicable Minnesota Rules, Chapter 4732.

-All equipment and facility notifications from registrants should be made through the online Verification System effective May 15, 2017.
+All equipment and facility notifications from registrants should be made through the online Registration System effective May 15, 2017.
 Please visit our Registration Forms webpage below.

 The Minnesota Department of Health is considering amendments and possible new rules for Ionizing Radiation, Chapter 4732.
 None of the changes expressed in the rule revision documents have been made to Chapter 4732 or are adopted at this time.
 For more information, please visit our rules webpage below.

 The Minnesota Department of Health is proposing new rules for machine produced radiation therapy, Chapter 4733.
 Email request for comments to firstname.lastname@example.org.